maxsonBraunLab/CITEViz-CRAN-version/README.md

 run_app()
 ```

-CITEViz installation is currently facilitated with devtools, and the development team is working hard to submit the package to Bioconductor 3.16 with a release schedule of October 2022.
+CITEViz installation is currently facilitated with devtools, and the development team is working hard to submit the package to the Comprehensive R Archive Network (CRAN).

 ### Feature 1: Forward-Gates